-The UK aesthetics industry has evolved and grown at lightning speed in 2023.
+The UK aesthetics industry is continuing to grow at lightning speed.

 Non-invasive aesthetic treatments are quickly becoming more varied, widely available, and more affordable too.
 Understandably, it’s now the main area of growth for the aesthetics industry.

 Want to know more?
-Here are all the UK aesthetic industry statistics you need to know.
+Here are all the UK aesthetics industry statistics you need to know.

 The growth of the UK aesthetics industry

-Interest in non-invasive aesthetic treatments is increasing.
+Interest in non-invasive aesthetic treatments, like Botox and dermal fillers, is increasing.
 And rapidly.

 Getting aesthetic treatments has become safer, less time-consuming, and cheaper.
 So, it’s no longer seen as something available only to the elite.
 Having non-invasive cosmetic procedures has become the norm for younger generations, and this is reflected in the industry’s worth.